Skip to main content

 • Sub-accounts/subcontracts may not be extended past the prime.

-• Watch end date — you may not want the sub-account/subcontract to have the same end date as prime for reporting deadlines.
+• Watch end date — you may not want the sub-account/subcontract to have the same end date as the prime for reporting deadlines.

 • What college is the prime in?